ADerycke/QTQt-tools/Generate He files using Excel table/README.md

 ## basic use :
 Click on the "Create Data files" button to generate the QTQt files, a window gonna open to select the destination and files will be name after samples name.

-Click on the "Review Data files" button to input data from QTQt files to the excel table.
+Click on the "Review Data files" button to input data from previous QTQt files to the excel table.

 ![image](https://user-images.githubusercontent.com/130437433/234915678-d476d33b-8be8-41be-8122-23c8d0a68e96.png)